NetCoreTemplates/vue-vite/ui/src/pages/deploy.md

 When setting up your server, you'll want to use a dedicated SSH key for access to be used by GitHub Actions.
 GitHub Actions will need the *private* SSH key within a GitHub Secret to authenticate.
 This can be done via ssh-keygen and copying the public key to the authorized clients on the server.

-To let your server handle multiple ServiceStack applications and automate the generation and management of TLS certificates, an additional docker-compose file is provided via the `x mix` template, `nginx-proxy-compose.yml`.
+To let your server handle multiple ServiceStack applications and automate the generation and management of TLS certificates, an additional docker-compose file is provided in this template, `nginx-proxy-compose.yml`.
 This docker-compose file is ready to run and can be copied to the deployment server.

 For example, once copied to remote `~/nginx-proxy-compose.yml`, the following command can be run on the remote server.